 Hemp is one of the most useful plants on Earth.
 For thousands of years, humans have used parts of the hemp plant for food, textiles, paper, fabric and fuel oil.
 Today, modern processing technologies have made it possible to create alternatives to gasoline, plastic, and other petroleum products that can help the human race lessen its reliance on polluting and expensive fossil fuels.

 The hemp plant is a renewable resource that can be produced domestically.
-It grows quickly, naturally resists plant diseases (doesn’t need herbicides or insecticides), requires little weeding, thrives in most climates, and enriches the soil it grows in.
+It grows quickly, naturally resists many plant diseases, requires little weeding, thrives in most climates, and enriches the soil it grows in.

 Food and Nutrition